-1 Chapter 5.
 Using Capabilities

 Different agents often need to use the same or similar functionalities that incorporate more than just plan behavior.
 Often private or shared beliefs and goals are part of a common functionality of one agent.
 These units of functionality are comparable to the module concept in the object oriented paradigm, but exhibit very different properties because of the use of mentalistic notions.
-For this reasons the capability concept was originally introduced \[Busetta et al. 2000\] and enhanced in \[Braubach et al. 2005b\] that allows for packaging a subset of beliefs plans and goals into an agent module and reuse this module wherever needed.
+For this reasons the capability concept was originally introduced [Busetta et al. 2000] and enhanced in [Braubach et al. 2005b] that allows for packaging a subset of beliefs plans and goals into an agent module and reuse this module wherever needed.
 The capability structure of an agent forms a tree.
-A superordinated (parent) capability have per default private visibility and need to be explicitly made available for usage in a connected capability.
+A superordinated (parent) capability may contain an arbitrary number of subcapabilities.
+All elements of a capability have per default private visibility and need to be explicitly made available for usage in a connected capability.
 For this purpose elements can be defined as abstract or exported enabling access from another capability.